Congratulations! You have a graduating senior.

-In the midst of all the planning and parties, parents should review their child support order.
+In the midst of all the changes, parents should review their child support order.

-Parents should read it carefully and follow any instructions for reporting updated information.
-If a parent didn’t receive a letter, the parent should call their local office and make sure his or her address information is correct.
+Read it carefully and follow any instructions for reporting updated information.
+If you didn’t receive a letter, call the local office and make sure your address information is correct.

 If the support amount meets the criteria for a change, the office will start the legal action.
-Please know that support may reduce, may increase, or may not change at all.
+Please be aware that support may reduce, may increase, or may not change at all.

 The Wyoming Child Support Program is a program of the Department of Family Services which exists solely to promote the safety, well-being, and self-sufficiency of families through community partnerships.